8 Traditional Catalan Foods to Try in Barcelona (& Where to Find Them)

 Mariscos

-A fabulous seafood restaurant serving traditional Catalan seafood is Restaurant Can Quel in Palamós.
-They are situated right next to the beach with a view of the Mediterranean.
+A fabulous seafood restaurant north of Barcelona in the Costa Brava region is Restaurant Can Quel in Palamós.
+They are situated next to the beach, with lovely views of the Mediterranean Sea.

 Caragols a la Llauna